George & Celia Coldridge of Exeter

 George and Celia's daughter also appears in the 1861 census.
 Presumably this is George's normal abode given the uncommon occupation of both George and his landlord Charles DICKER.

-Laura Nicholls COLDRIDGE's birth was registered in June 1853 in Exeter.
+Laura Nicholls COLDRIDGE – Birth registration June (Q2) 1853 in Exeter.